On the Convergence and Calibration of Deep Learning with Differential Privacy: Introduction

-Algorithmically speaking, DP optimizers generally have two extra steps in comparison to non-DP standard optimizers: the per-sample clipping and the random noise addition, so that DP optimizers descend in the direction of the averaged, clipped, noisy gradient (see \Cref{fig:algorithm}).
-These extra steps protect the resulting models against privacy attacks via the Gaussian mechanism \cite[Theorem A.1]{dwork2014algorithmic}, at the expense of an empirical performance degradation compared to the non-DP deep learning, in terms of much slower convergence and lower utility.
-For example, state-of-the-art CIFAR10 accuracy with DP is $\approx 60\%$ without pre-training \cite{papernot2020tempered} (while non-DP networks can achieve 90\% accuracy) and similar performance drops have been observed on facial images, tweets, and many other datasets \cite{bagdasaryan2019differential}.
+Algorithmically speaking, DP optimizers have two extra steps in comparison to the non-DP standard optimizers: the per-sample gradient clipping and the random noise addition, so that DP optimizers descend in the direction of the clipped, noisy, and averaged gradient (see \Cref{eq:DP_GD_discrete}).
+These extra steps protect the resulting models against privacy attacks via the Gaussian mechanism \citep[Theorem A.1]{dwork2014algorithmic}, at the expense of an empirical performance degradation compared to the non-DP deep learning, in terms of much slower convergence and lower utility.
+For example, state-of-the-art CIFAR10 accuracy with DP is $\approx 70\%$ without pre-training \citep{papernot2020tempered} (while non-DP networks can easily achieve over 95\% accuracy) and similar performance drops have been observed on facial images, tweets, and many other datasets \citep{bagdasaryan2019differential,kurakin2022toward}.

-Empirically, much work has evaluated the effects of noise scale, batch size, clipping norm, learning rate, and network architecture on the privacy-accuracy trade-off \cite{abadi2016deep,papernot2020tempered}.
-However, despite the prevalent usage of DP optimizers, little is known about the convergence behaviors from a theoretical viewpoint, which is necessary to understand and improve the deep learning with differential privacy.
-We notice one previous attempt by \cite{chen2020understanding}, analyzing the DP-SGD convergence through an assumption of symmetric gradient distribution, which can be unrealistic and inapplicable to real datasets.
+Empirically, many works have evaluated the effects of noise scale, batch size, clipping norm, learning rate, and network architecture on the privacy-accuracy trade-off \citep{abadi2016deep,papernot2020tempered}.
+However, despite the prevalent usage of DP optimizers, little is known about its convergence behavior from a theoretical viewpoint, which is necessary to understand and improve the deep learning with differential privacy.

+We notice some previous attempts by \citep{chen2020understanding,bu2022automatic,song2021evading,bu2022automatic}, which either analyze the DP-SGD in the convex setting or rely on extra assumptions in the deep learning setting.